 One of the most fascinating technologies to evolve over the past several decades is point cloud modeling.
 Businesses across the globe are increasingly turning to 3D point cloud modeling for all manner of applications.
 The freelance experts at Cad Crowd have years of experience working with point clouds.
-Whatever your project needs, our freelancers can create point clouds using top-of-the-line digital equipment, and they can transform this data into stunningly accurate 3D computer models using sophisticated software.
+Our freelancers can create point clouds using top-of-the-line digital equipment.
+They can then transform this data into stunningly accurate 3D computer models using sophisticated software.

-The benefits and usage of point cloud modeling will be discussed in just a little bit, but it would help to understand the whole process better if we first talk a little bit about the basics.
+The benefits and usage of point cloud modeling will be discussed in just a little bit.
+But it would help to understand the whole process better if we first talk a little about the basics.

-Think back to your days in algebra class.
-If you did any three-dimensional graphing, you may remember that any point in space can be represented by just three numbers – an x, y, and z – that uniquely identify its position.
+Think back to your three-dimensional graphing days in algebra class.
+You may remember that it takes only three numbers (denoted x, y, and z) to uniquely identify any point in space.
 That’s why a point cloud is sometimes referred to as a 3D point cloud.
 (For the remainder of this article, the two terms will be used interchangeably.)
-Quite often, a fourth number will be associated with each point that represents the color of that particular point on the object.
+Quite often, a fourth number will be associated with each point; this additional number represents the color of that particular point on the object.
 In those cases, you might see the term 4D point cloud used, but the concept is the same.

 The point cloud modeling process does two things for us: